-In addition to the increased dolphin strandings, a separate UME was declared by NOAA Fisheries in April 2013 for elevated manatee mortalities in the Brevard County.
-From July 25, 2012 to June 14, 2013, the Florida Fish and Wildlife Conservation Commission (FWCC) has documented 250 manatee deaths in Brevard County.
-A cause for these mortalities has not been determined and the ongoing investigation is being led by U.S. Fish and Wildlife Service and FWCC.
+In addition to the increased dolphin strandings, NOAA Fisheries declared a separate UME in April 2013 for elevated manatee mortalities in Brevard County, FL.
+From July 25, 2012 to March 13, 2014, the Florida Fish and Wildlife Conservation Commission (FWC) documented 130 manatee deaths as part of this UME.
+A cause for these mortalities has not been determined.
+FWC is leading the ongoing investigation.

 FAQs on investigation of the ongoing bottlenose dolphin UME are available.